TracesOfWar needs your help! Every euro, pound or dollar you contribute greatly supports the continuation of this website. Go to stiwot.nl and donate!

 During the phase of enlargement of the bridgehead, which involved driving the enemy from a dyke bank and a belt of woods, Lieutenant-Colonel Bell-Irving again displayed to a marked degree his powers of command and leadership.

 The enemy were well dug in and small arms and shell-fire was intense, nevertheless Lieutenant-Colonel Bell-Irving visited all his companies to encourage and supervise them in their actions.
-As a result, he was able personally to co-ordinate the timing of a series of company attacks, which with his very skilful handling of supporting fire, soon dislodged the enemy from this strong defensive belt.
+As a result, he was able personally to co-ordinate the timing of a series of company attacks, which with his very skillful handling of supporting fire, soon dislodged the enemy from this strong defensive belt.

-The battalion’s success in this action, during which the river line was completely smashed, a large quantity of enemy equipment destroyed, some 200 prisoners captured and approximately 80 killed, was due very largely to the fearlessness and leadership of Lieutenant-Colonel Bell-Irving.
-His bearing and conduct in battle, and his handling of the battalion, ensured success and are worthy of the highest praise.
+The battalion's success in this action, during which the river line was completely smashed, a large quantity of enemy equipment destroyed, some 200 prisoners captured and approximately 80 killed, was due very largely to the fearlessness and leadership of Lieutenant-Colonel Bell-Irving.
+His bearing and conduct in battle, and his handling of the battalion, ensured success and are worthy of the highest praise."

 This award was obtained in the form of an Bar to be attached on the ribbon of the first award.